Mega-Fi/megafi-docs/landing/docs/dex/overview.md

 ### As a Liquidity Provider

+**Manual Management:**
 1. Choose a token pair with good volume
-2. Select your Liquidity Zone based on price expectations
+2. Select your Tick based on price expectations
 3. [Deposit liquidity](providing-liquidity.md) and receive LP NFT
 4. Monitor fees and rebalance as needed

+**Automated Management:**
+1. Choose a token pair with good volume
+2. [Deposit liquidity](providing-liquidity.md) and receive LP NFT
+3. Enable [Auto-Pools](../auto-pools/overview.md) with preset configurations
+4. Select strategy mode (Bull, Bear, Dynamic, or Static)
+5. Let Auto-Pools handle tick selection and rebalancing automatically

+While manual management gives you full control, Auto-Pools offers preset configurations that automate the entire process, ensuring your positions stay active and earning fees 24/7.